 Unless you park your car in your living room, your garage floor will see much more traffic and abuse than your living room.
 You need to choose the right flooring solution.

-In this article, we’ll discuss why carpet in the garage isn’t the best solution and which alternatives might work better.
+In this article, we’ll discuss why a garage carpet isn’t the best solution and which alternatives might work better.

 The standard carpeting in your house is exposed to foot traffic, dust, food and drink spills, pet accidents, and other everyday dirt.